resurfaceio/logger-python/README.md

 ]
 ```

-Now add a new section to `settings.py` for logging configuration.
+Then add a new section to `settings.py` for logging configuration, like this:

 ```python
 USAGELOGGER = {